VMware Tanzu Modern Apps

 Log Insight is particularly useful in multi-cloud and hybrid environments that include cloud-native applications because it provides operational visibility and faster troubleshooting across physical, virtual and cloud environments.
 Log Insight can process a container's standard output as a data stream.

-For a quick overview of how Log Insight integrates with VMware Enterprise PKS, check out the following video:
+For a quick overview of how Log Insight integrates with VMware Enterprise PKS, check out the :

 Instant Integration